Ohio State University Plans $110 Million Donation to Software Innovation Center - ExBulletin

 Ohio State University Plans $110 Million Donation to Software Innovation Center

-COLUMBUS, Ohio (AP) — Ohio State University Thursday used a $110 million donation from the family foundation of IT innovator and executive Ratmir Timashev to become a new hub for new ideas, entrepreneurship and product development. announced plans to establish a software innovation center with the goal of becoming
+Columbus, Ohio (AP) Ohio State University Thursday will use a $110 million donation from IT innovator and executive Ratmir Timashevs Family Foundation to become a new hub for new ideas, entrepreneurship and product development. announced plans to establish a software innovation center with the goal of

-Ratmir Timashev’s Family Foundation Donates $110 Million to Ohio State University School Uses Funds to Establish Software Innovation Center Project Links Engineering Schools, Fisher College of Business and Other Partners

 This is the greatest gift in the history of the university.